 “In most of the cases the crime only came to light slowly, as the result of careful investigations which started off with the suspicions of neighbours or relatives; and in nearly every case there was some dramatic coincidence, in which the finger of Providence could be clearly seen, or one of those episodes that no novelist would dare to make up…”

 So says George Orwell in his 1946 essay “Decline of the English Murder”, a text invoked by IndieCork programmer Mick Hannigan as he introduced Christopher Presswell’s Candlestick, a film very much intent on constituting a resurrection.
-Not so much wearing its references on its sleeve as fashioning fancy cuffs it’s proud to flourish, the movie opens on a terrifically throwback Saul Bass-style sequence scored by Jonathan Armandary for the Prague Philharmonic with a dramatic dread to make Bernard Herrmann proud.
+Not so much wearing its references on its sleeve as fashioning fancy cuffs it’s proud to flourish, the movie opens on a terrifically throwback Saul Bass-style sequence scored by the Prague Philharmonic with a dramatic dread to make Bernard Herrmann proud.
 One wonders what Orwell might have thought of the films Hitchcock made with both men in the years following that essay; with Presswell, one needn’t.

 Presswell and co-writer Forgács W. András have crafted a juicy jaunt of a tale, devilishly entertaining for its forcible casting of its audience in the role of accessories before the fact.